MrMarble/yoink/README.md

 `yoink` is an app designed to help you download torrents marked as `free leech` in order to mantain your ratio in private trackers.

-`yoink` can search all your trackers using [prowlarr](https://github.com/Prowlarr/Prowlarr) as the indexer and automatically add them to you [qBitTorrent](https://github.com/qbittorrent/qBittorrent) client to start seeding
+`yoink` can search all your trackers using [prowlarr](https://github.com/Prowlarr/Prowlarr) as the indexer and automatically add them to your [qBitTorrent](https://github.com/qbittorrent/qBittorrent) client to start seeding

 ## Basic behavior